Appropedia/smd/README.md

-# smd
+# SMD

-App to explore the Surgical Simulator Materials Database
+Single-page application to explore the Surgical Simulator Materials Database.